 5. You must not enter the premises if you or anyone in your household has Covid-19 symptoms.
 If you develop Covid-19 symptoms within 10 days of visiting the premises, alert Test, Track and Trace, and also Cathy or John Reavy of Threads workshops on 01335 310125 or 07732 222206.

-8. Social distancing will be implemented so that a minimum of a 2 metre distance is maintained between each attendee.
+9. Social distancing will be implemented so that a minimum of a 2 metre distance is maintained between each attendee.
 If you are from the same household or bubble, you may of course sit together if we are notified in advance.
 No ‘mingling’ between attendees is allowed (other than within ‘bubbles’) as per Government guidelines.

 12. Embroidery demonstrations will be projected on to a large screen by pre-recorded video so that no-one has to gather in groups in order to see the work process.
 The tutor (Cathy Reavy) will be available to provide additional instructions as needed.